TIMEEVENT DESCRIPTIONLOCATION

 1,874,000,000 YBN

-61) Earliest large filamentous multicellular fossil (Grypania).
+61) Earliest large filamentous fossil (Grypania).

 (Banded Iron Formation) Michigan, USA